jsafrane/kubecon2019na/talk.md

 ---

-# Data on PV wiped after kubelet restart again: What?
+# Data on PV wiped after kubelet restart *again*
+## What happened?

 * A directory on the root disk used as local volume wiped out.
 * Same scenario as above.

----

-# Data on PV wiped after kubelet restart again: Why?
+--

+## Why?

 * Root disk used as a local volume does not introduce filesystem boundary.
-* Local volume did not use reconstruction.
 * The local volume was used with `SubPath` feature.

----

-# Data on PV wiped after kubelet restart again: Lessons learned
+## How we fixed it?

+* Check for SubPath volumes before removing orphan directories.

+--

+## Lessons learned

 * Introduce `[Disruptive]` tests for kubelet restart with `SubPath`.

 ---

 template: inverse
-# Volumes are recycled while they are still used by pods
+# Volumes are recycled while they are used by pods

 ---

-# Volumes are recycled while they are still used by pods: What?
+# Volumes are recycled while they are used by pods

-* `PersistentVolumeClaim` can be deleted while some Pods use it.
+## What happened?

+* User deletes PVC while it's still used by a pod.

+## Why?

+* Kubernetes has no referential integrity.
-  * `PersistentVolumeReclaimPolicy: Recycle`: the volume is wiped while the pods still use it!
+* `PersistentVolumeReclaimPolicy: Recycle`: the volume is wiped!
 * `PersistentVolumeReclaimPolicy: Delete`: Kubernetes tries to delete the volume.

----

-# Volumes are recycled while they are still used by pods: Why?

-* Kubernetes has no referential integrity.
----

-# Volumes are recycled while they are still used by pods: How?
+--

+## How we fixed it?
 * Using `Finalizers`.
 * StorageInUseProtection admission plugin and controller.